Final Destination (album): Lyrics and themes

 The album's title track, "Final Destination" is about "a heroic determination to move forward with a life from which there is no turning back" and has been described as a "wonderful rock song with a catchy melody", that ended up becoming a fan favourite live staple for the band.
 "Counterfeits and Lies" tackles themes of the evils of television, "Fiction" and "24-7" are about "two-faced" friends, while "Someday" is about the life of working a dayjob.
 Final Destination also tackles themes of love, survival instincts and the art of life.
 The album's name was titled after the band's ambition for the record being a personal goal and a starting point in the band's journey.

 Promotion

+Tour

 In 2008, the band signed with the label VAP and embarked on their first nationwide tour, playing their first-ever concert outside of their hometown in Tokyo on 13 April.
 The band later opened for Story of the Year and As I Lay Dying as part of the first Japanese Taste of Chaos tour.
+Upon the release of the album's second single "8AM", the band extensively booked dates in clubs across the country in the Spring of 2009 to promote the single.
 On 7 August 2009, the band played at Summer Sonic in Osaka, which was headlined by Beyonce, Limp Bizkit and The Flaming Lips.
-Alongside playing at the festival, the band officially announced their debut album Final Destination which was released on 28 October 2009.
+Alongside playing at the festival, the band officially announced their debut studio album Final Destination which was released on 28 October 2009.
+In September 2009, the band officially announced their headline nationwide tour supporting their then upcoming debut studio album spanning eighteen dates across sixteen prefectures; kicking off in Hamamatsu, Shizuoka on 13 November and penultimately concluded on 27 December in their hometown of Nagoya.
+The tour was supported by a heavy variety of local rock bands such as SiM, Last Alliance, Stance Punks, and Pay Money to My Pain, as well as many others.

+Set list

+The following set list was obtained from the final concert held at Club Upset in Nagoya, Aichi on 27 December 2009.
+It is not intended to represent all concerts for the duration of the tour.